facebook pixel Skip to Main Content

 Hazardous Waste

-Hazardous waste management, identification, labeling, handling, storage, and disposal is regulated under the Resource Conservation and Recovery Act (RCRA).
+Hazardous waste management, identification, labeling, handling, storage, and disposal are regulated under the Resource Conservation and Recovery Act (RCRA).
 The US Environmental Protection Agency (EPA) and the Idaho Department of Environmental Quality (DEQ) have authority over the hazardous waste program in Idaho.
-DEQ conducts unannounced full compliance inspections regularly of ISU.
+DEQ regularly conducts unannounced complete compliance inspections of ISU.
 Hazardous waste regulations are codified federally at 40 CFR Parts 260-273 and in Idaho at IDAPA 58.01.05.
-ISU produces hazardous waste through operational activities, research, academic programs and technological programs.
-A waste is considered a hazardous waste if it meets the federal definition of a hazardous waste.
+ISU produces hazardous waste through operational activities, research, academic and technological programs.

 The Plan can be viewed here: